OathPros/COMP3/source/img/README.md

 ## How to generate screenshots

 Using the libadwaita screenshot tool requires a local build of libadwaita.
-The build needs to be local and not in a Builder/Flatpak sandbox.
-Once you have that set up, you can use the tool as follows:
+This build needs to be local and not in a Builder/Flatpak sandbox.
+It also needs to have docs enabled as a build option.
+If building with JHBuild, this can be done by adding `module_mesonargs['libadwaita'] = '-Dgtk_doc=true'` to `~/.config/jhbuildrc`.

+The `screenshot` tool can then be found in the build directory.
+You can use it as follows:

 ```
 $ ./PATH-TO-SCREENSHOT-TOOL --image=IMAGE-NAME PATH-TO-UI-FILES OUTPUT-PATH